FGBrito/Teste-Pratica---frontend/README.md

-# Getting Started with Create React App
+# Getting Started Teste-pratica---frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was version nodejs > v12.18.4

 ## Available Scripts

 In the project directory, you can run:

+### npm install

+To install project dependencies.\

 ### `npm start`